-What subjects should I choose? (advice to students)
+How do I decide which subjects to choose? (advice to students)

 Reflect on the following points when considering your options.
-These 8 tips were discussed in more detail on the options evening presentation - a recording of this is available on the school website.
+These 8 tips are discussed in more detail in the Headteachers Presentation - a recording of which is available on the school website.
 Use all the other information and resources available on the website to help inform your decision.
-You can also speak to your family and teachers for advice or to ask any questions you may have.
+You can also speak to your family and teachers for advice.